bill9800/speech_separation/README.md

 # Overview

 This is a project to improve the speech separation task.
-In this project, Audio-only and Audio-Visual deep learning separation models are modified based on the paper [Lookng to Listen at the Cocktail Party](https://arxiv.org/abs/1804.03619)[1].
+In this project, Audio-only and Audio-Visual deep learning separation models are modified based on the paper [Looking to Listen at the Cocktail Party](https://arxiv.org/abs/1804.03619)[1].

 # Data